return42/sphkerneldoc/linux_src_doc/drivers/net/phy/phy_c.rst

 Description
 -----------

-Stops the state machine timer, sets the state to UP (unless it wasn't up yet).
+Stops the state machine delayed workqueue, sets the state to UP (unless it wasn't up yet).
 This function must be called BEFORE phy_detach.

 .. _`phy_error`: